piero-ranalli/LFTools/README.md

  5. match probability (use 1 if you are uncertain)
  6. 0.5-2 / 2-10 keV flux ratio
  7. optical ID number
+ 8. intrinsic flux (optional; see below)

 Comment lines are recognised if they start with a hash symbol (#).
 Optical ID numbers will be used to locate the file containing the photometric redshift probability distribution (one file per source in the catalogue).

+The column "intrinsic flux" can be used if you want to experiment with your own method for correcting absorption.
+In that case, fill this column, and when calling lf-catcorrect disable the programme's absorption correction and signal that you are providing your own by using the
+options: --nhprob=F --intrinsicflux=T .

 An example of how to prepare the catalogue can be found in `src1/convert-cosmos.f90`; this programme reads the XMM-COSMOS catalogue,